 There is so much happening inside your body this week.
-The blastocyst in settling down in the uterine lining, and it is also splitting up to form embryo and placenta.
+The blastocyst in settling down in the uterine lining, and it is also splitting up to form the embryo and placenta.
 The building block of your baby’s spine, brain, and backbone, i.e. baby’s neural tube is already formed.
-The amniotic sac and fluid are at work to form a protective cushioning for your baby, and all you can see in the 4-week ultrasound is a tiny dot like thing which is called the gestational sac.
+The amniotic sac and fluid are at work to form a protective cushioning for your baby, and all you can see in the 4-week ultrasound is a tiny dot-like thing which is called the gestational sac.
 Disappointed?
 Don’t be.
 Just keep patience.
 You will see and feel everything as your pregnancy progresses.

 What to Eat

-Eating healthy is a key to delivering a healthy baby.
-Whole wheat, leafy vegetables, legumes, water, meat, fish, dairy products, and 5 servings of fruits should become a part and parcel of your diet for the next nine months now.
+Eating healthy is the key to delivering a healthy baby.
+Whole wheat, leafy vegetables, legumes, water, meat, fish, dairy products, and five servings of fruits should become a part and parcel of your diet for the next nine months now.
 If you haven’t started taking prenatal vitamins with folic acid or folate, then start right away.
 All this is critical for the healthy growth and development of your little one.